iwakura-enterprises/documentations/Writerside/topics/Ganyu.md

 it holds references to `Ganyu` instance, `RegisteredCommand` instance, command arguments, nullable `CommandResult` instance and so on.

-## RegisteredCommand
+### RegisteredCommand

-A internal class that represents a registered command.
+An internal class that represents a registered command.
 It contains information about the command, such as its name, description, syntax, method, instance, argument definitions and so on.
 It also holds references to its sub-commands.

 You do not directly use this class.
 But it is accessible via the `CommandInvocationContext` instance.

-## CommandArgumentDefinition
+### CommandArgumentDefinition

 `CommandArgumentDefinition` is a class that represents a command argument definition.
 It contains information about the argument, such as its name, type, whether it is optional, whether it is named,